 William Gordon Meredith, Private, 14403218, Welch Regiment.
 William was born on 30 October 1924, the son of Edgar Granville Meredith and Elizabeth Meredith (nee Rees), of Penclawdd.
 His father died in 1941, possibly during a bombing raid on Swansea, and Elizabeth remarried William James Howells, of Penclawdd.
 William originally served with the Welch Regiment, but was among a number of men from the regiment to volunteer for commando training, and after passing the commando course at Achnacarry was posted to No 4 Commando.
 The Commando landed under heavy fire at Red Queen Beach, a mile west of Ouistreham, at dawn on D-Day, 6 June 1944 and following a successful landing joined up with No.1 Special Service Brigade at Hauger.
 The brigade continued to play an important role in the continual fighting which followed the landings throughout the coming weeks.
 By 25 July 1944 the Commando were located at Breville, and during the day came under heavy artillery fire, which wounded 7 men and killed one.
 William was the one man of his unit killed in action during the bombardment on 25 July 1944.
 The 19-year-old is buried in Bayeux War Cemetery, France.

 Arthur Nurse, Private, 3910456, Monmouthshire Regiment.
 Arthur was the son of Albert Nurse and Mary Ann Nurse (nee Thomas), of Penclawdd.
-He married Lilian Carpenter, of Penclawdd, in 1941.
+He married Lily Nurse, of 17, Council Houses, Penclawdd, in 1939.
 He embarked for Normandy with the 3rd Battalion, Monmouthshire Regiment on 14 June 1944.
 The battalion was attached to the 53rd (Welsh) Division, and took part in the break-out from the Normandy beach-head.
 The division saw heavy fighting around Caen and suffered heavy casualties over the coming weeks, while trying to break through the German defensive lines.
 On 5 August the 3rd Monmouths were involved in very heavy fighting when a German counter-attack almost broke through the Allied lines, but repelled the attack which saw the Germans begin to retreat.
 Arthur was killed during this period, on 19 August 1944.
 The 26-year-old is buried in Bayeux War Cemetery, France.

 George Terence O'Shea, Petty Officer, D/JX 147686, Royal Navy.
 George was the son of Peter Patrick O'Shea, and of Margaret Elizabeth O'Shea, of Waunarlwydd.
 He served with the Royal Navy aboard the Polish Ship O.R.P.
 Slazak, a British Hunt-class destroyer, originally launched as HMS Bedale, which was commissioned by the Polish Navy on 17 April 1942.
 Slazak took part in a number of convoy operations as an escort vessel, and was part of the naval force which supported the Dieppe Raid of 19 August 1942.
 The operation had been planned by Lord Mountbatten, and was an attack on the northern coast of France, planned to seize and hold a major port for a short period, to prove firstly that it was possible and secondly to gain intelligence for future landings, notably Operation Torch and D-Day.
 The assault began at 05.00, and by 10.50 the Allied commanders were forced to call a retreat, as a result of heavy casualties and virtually none of the objectives being met.
 Forces involved included over 6,000 infantrymen, predominantly Canadian, supported by The Calgary Regiment of the 1st Canadian Tank Brigade and a strong force of Royal Navy and smaller Royal Air Force landing contingents.
 It involved 5,000 Canadians, 1,000 British troops, and 50 United States Army Rangers.
 Of the 6,086 men who made it ashore, 3,623 were either killed, wounded or captured.
 The RAF lost 106 aircraft and the Royal Navy lost 33 landing craft and one destroyer.
 George was killed aboard ORP Slazak during the evacuation that day when she saved 85 Canadian soldiers who had been trapped on the beach.
 The body of the 21-year-old sailor was brought back to England and buried in Haslar Royal Naval Cemetery, Hampshire.